emperorsixpacks/RUGGUARD_Bot/README.md

 ## Replit Deployment

 1. Upload all files to a new Replit Python project
-2. Install dependencies: `pip install -r requirements.txt`
+2. Install dependencies: `uv sync`
 3. Set environment variables in Replit's Secrets tab
 4. Run with: `python main.py`